 Another important thing to do from the beginning is to be careful about what sleep associations you allow to develop.
 If your baby falls asleep to a lullaby CD every nap and bedtime, your baby will soon need that CD to be play each time he wakes during the night.
 We all have brief, slight wake-ups during the night and if conditions are markedly different than when we fell asleep, we wake fully to assess the situation.

-This means that while it is certainly okay for your infant to fall asleep while nursing or rocking, you don’t want to make a habit of soothing him to sleep the same exact way every time, especially past 8 weeks of age, or you will soon be called upon to repeat this soothing action multiple times a night.
+This means that while it is certainly okay for your newborn to fall asleep while nursing or rocking, you don’t want to make a habit of soothing him to sleep the same exact way every time, especially past 8 weeks of age.

 By 3 to 4 months of age, you want to move baby’s bedtime earlier until it hits your ultimate goal (hint: this should be no later than 8 pm, ideally around 7 pm).
 It is likely that he will still wake to feed at this age, but his body’s circadian rhythm is maturing and biologically he is ready for this earlier bedtime instead of the 10 to 11 pm bedtime he likely had as a newborn.